patjennings/website/app/_pages/about_en.md

 ref: about
 ---

 **My name is Thomas Guesnon, i'm a designer.
-My work is about solving visual, ergonomic and functional problems.
+My work is about solving visual, ergonomic and functional problems on digital applications.
 It helps people using products by giving them comfort and efficiency.**

 I use my skills to design web or native applications, create prototypes or video animations, organize information and document design process.
 I help stakeholders defining a vision for their digital application.